Single rider

 Single rider is a type of queue at theme park attractions for people riding by themselves, reducing the amount of time spent waiting in line for an attraction.
-When a single-rider line is in use, empty seats on the ride vehicles are filled using individuals from the line, thus ensuring that every vehicle is carrying the maximum number of occupants possible thus improving the total capacity of a ride.
+When a single-rider line is in use, empty seats on the ride vehicles are filled using individuals from the line, thus ensuring that every vehicle is carrying the maximum number of occupants possible thus improving ride efficiency, ride capacity, and ride throughput.
 A park using a single-rider line offers guests a chance to wait for a significantly shorter length of time in exchange for not necessarily being able to experience the attraction with others in their party or from a desired seat (e.g., the front row of a roller coaster).

 Origin

 In a memo dated July 31, 1958, Walt Disney directed the Disneyland Operations Committee to "Establish a special line for single riders, with the request that they double up."